 - Judy Evans' 2023 article, The French Visa Application Process, mainly for UK citizens

 - Marty Latham's French long stay visa application for Australians (June 2021)

 There is sometimes confusion between a Visa and the Carte de Sejour.
 A visa is a permit to enter the country and remain for a limited time.
 The Carte de Sejour is a residence permit, allowing someone legally in France to reside there, usually to work or study, but also as a long-term visitor.
 The CdS has been a one year permission, renewable yearly from within France, which after 5 years can have another 5 year extension, and after that can, it is believed, be made essentially permanent.

 Some members have documented their experiences (pre-brexit) :

-There is ongoing conversation about this in the Brexit and Bargees section of the Forum.
+There is regular conversation about this in the Forum Visa for the EU section.

 Belgium has no long-term tourist visa like France's.
 The current Visas provide legal residence, mainly for work or education and the procedure are the same as someone re-settling permanently in Belgium.
 Details are HERE.

 There are rumours of Long-term visas being considered by Netherlands and Belgium, but no certain information (Mar 2021).
 This will be updated as information becomes available.